sam9111/markdown-accessibility-helper/README.md

 # Markdown Accessibility Helper

 A GitHub action that helps improve the accessibility of Markdown files in your repository by automatically adding alternative text to images that do not have it.
-This action uses the [microsoft/git-base-coco](https://huggingface.co/microsoft/git-base-coco) model from HuggingFace to generate alt text by default, or the describe image ability of [Azure Computer Vision Resource](https://azure.microsoft.com/en-us/products/cognitive-services/vision-services) can also be used.

 ## Features